gregcaporaso/microbiogeo/doc/notes/mantel_correlogram.rst

 free, open source, and we are already using several vegan functions for testing other methods.

-I wrote a quick R script that loads in two QIIME distance matrices and calls the vegan function `mantel.correlog`.
+I wrote an R script that loads in two QIIME distance matrices and calls the vegan function `mantel.correlog`.
 The script has been checked into the Qiimeutils repository under :file:`microbiogeo/r/mantel_correlogram.r`.
 The following sections of the document will explain how to set up your system to run